 In recent times, there has been a surge in remote work opportunities.
 This trend has been further accelerated by the COVID-19 pandemic, which has disrupted traditional business operations on a global scale.
 Terms like “telecommuting,” “remote work,” and “telecommute jobs” have become part of our everyday vocabulary.
 But what exactly do these terms mean and what job opportunities do they entail?
 In this article, we will explore the concept of telecommuting and discuss five legitimate remote work options that offer viable career paths.

 What is Telecommute?

-Work From Home Jobs
+The Work From Home (WFH) Worker

 1. Customer Service

-2. Work from Home Jobs: Bookkeeping, Accounting, Auditing Clerk
+2. Bookkeeping, Accounting, and Auditing Clerk

 3. Data Entry Specialist

-4. Work from Home Jobs: Medical Transcriptionist
+4. Medical Transcriptionist

-5. Teacher Or Tutor
+5. Teacher or Tutor

-The median annual wage for instructors at kindergarten level is $56,850.
-This rises to $59,670 at elementary school level, $61,660 for high school, and $79,540 for tutors at colleges or universities.
+The median annual wage for instructors at different education levels varies: $56,850 for kindergarten, $59,670 for elementary school, $61,660 for high school, and $79,540 for tutors at colleges or universities.